Partnerships and Limited Liability Partnerships (LLPs); partnership exits during and after COVID-19

-- If a partner retires, is expelled or otherwise excluded without agreement being reached that the partnership will continue, notwithstanding that departure, then he or she will be able to rely on that fact as dissolving the partnership and will have a claim in respect of their share of its worth.
+- If a partner retires, is expelled or otherwise excluded without an agreement being reached that the partnership will continue, notwithstanding that departure, then he or she will be able to rely on that fact as dissolving the partnership and will have a claim in respect of their share of its worth.

 Terms in Partnership Agreements

 These default positions are clearly unsatisfactory for those wishing to run commercial operations.
-They are typically modified by agreement and there are many ways that mechanisms can be adopted which permit partnerships to require partners to leave.
+They are typically modified by agreement and there are many ways that mechanisms can be adopted that permit partnerships to require partners to leave.

 In an LLP, provided the procedure to compel a partner to leave is clear and operated in accordance with its terms, there is little to stand in the way of asking a partner to move on.
 Typically, in an LLP, there is no duty of good faith owed to partners, although they may owe one to the LLP, which is a separate corporate ‘person’.
-The LLP will, however, wish to avoid acting in a way which may expose it to workers’ rights claims, for instance claims discrimination, bullying and harassment, all of which can be made (and can’t be excluded) under partnership law.
+The LLP will, however, wish to avoid acting in a way that may expose it to workers’ rights claims, for instance, claims discrimination, bullying and harassment, all of which can be made (and can’t be excluded) under partnership law.

 That is also true for a Partnership Act partnership.
 The existence of a duty of good faith, owed to all partners by each other, means that extra caution needs to be exercised.
 Bringing a claim for breach of that duty is usually the first stop for badly treated partners.